GetStream/mml-react/example/README.md

 Related styling should be applied to `../src/styles/attachment.scss` file and under its current namespace to make it easier to transfer it to `stream-chat-react` in future.

+### Development auto-reload
+If you run `yarn start` at the `mml-react` root and run the example app at the same time with `yarn start`, it gives you auto-reload for any changes in mml-react library or the example app.

 ## Available Scripts

 In the project directory, you can run: